emeb/spi_fiend/README.md

 In ordinary operation, the LED nearest the USB connector lights to indicate powerup, the center LED lights when an error is detected during operation and the outer LED lights when programming SPI flash.

+## Status
+### 2019-05-06
+Initial commit with hardware, firmware and host application

+### 2022-11-11
+Updated with dual firmware that supports FPGA, flash and UART